petbrain/amw/README.md

 ### Numbers

 Positive integers returned as signed if they are within positive range of 64-bit signed value.
-Otherwise they are returned as unsigned.
+Bigger numbers are returned as unsigned.

 ## Strings